pbagosy/mishaqqa/04_the_game/house_rules.md

 When a natural 1 is rolled for a melee weapon attack, your defense slips and you are vulnerable to an Attack of Opportunity from opponents in any threatening hex.

 ## Ranged Critical Failure
 When a natural 1 is rolled for a ranged weapon attack with a weapon with a string (bow, crossbow), the string breaks and must be replaced before it can be fired again (assuming the weapon itself doesn’t break, as above in [Weapons](#weapons)).
 The attack fails completely and the ammunition is not spent.

 If a thrown weapon does not hit another target (as described in [Firing Into Combat](#firing-into-combat)) it travels harmlessly a number of feet equal to 10 times your STR modifier in the direction it was thrown, unless impeded by a wall or other blocking object.

+## Languages
+Most people in Mishaqqa know at least two languages, and begin play speaking their native tongue (per their ancestry) and one other [common language](../languages_of_mishaqqa.md#common-languages).
+Exceptions can be made for backstory.